 To be a Roth IRA, the account or annuity must be designated as a Roth IRA when it is opened.
-A deemed IRA can be a Roth IRA, but neither a SEP IRA nor a SIMPLE IRA can be designated as a Roth IRA.
+A deemed IRA can be a Roth IRA, Roth SEP IRA, or a Roth SIMPLE IRA.

 Unlike a traditional IRA, you cannot deduct contributions to a Roth IRA.
 But, if you satisfy the requirements, qualified distributions (discussed later) are tax free.
 Contributions can be made to your Roth IRA at any age.
 You can leave amounts in your Roth IRA as long as you live.